umrover/mrover-esw/docs/getting-started/stm32cubeide/index.md

 ### Install
 1\.
 Open a new terminal ([guide](https://www.howtogeek.com/686955/how-to-launch-a-terminal-window-on-ubuntu-linux/)).

 2\.
-Navigate to the folder with the downloaded installer zip file.
-It should be in your `Downloads` folder that you can navigate to by entering the following in your terminal:
+The downloaded installer zip file should be in your `Downloads` folder.
+You can navigate to this folder by entering the following command in your terminal:
 ```sh
 cd ~/Downloads
 ```

 3\.
-You should now be able to see the installer `.zip` file if you run the following:
+You should now be able to see the installer `.zip` file, if you run the following command:

 ```sh
 ls